ahbarnett/BIE3D/README.md

 # BIE3D: MATLAB tools for boundary integral equations on surfaces in 3D

-This is a preliminary set of high-order accurate quad-panel based surface quadratures for kernels that have on-surface weak singularities no more singular than 1/r.
-It currently contains only a torus and its modulation via a general smooth height function, with uniform arbitrary-order quad patches, with the Laplace (an elliptic BVP) and wave-equation (hyperbolic BVP) kernels.
+This is a preliminary set of high-order accurate global double periodic trapezoid rule and quad-panel based surface quadratures for kernels that have on-surface weak singularities no more singular than 1/r.
+It currently contains only a torus and its modulation via a general smooth radius function, with on-surface quadratures only for uniform arbitrary-order quad patches, with the Laplace (an elliptic BVP) and wave-equation (hyperbolic BVP) kernels.

 Main author:  Alex Barnett

 Contributions: Tom Hagstrom - f90 modules for interpolation from time grid.

-Version: 20190329
+Version: 20190821

 ### Dependencies